jyodroid/python_training/Readme.md

 #### Google Python exercises
 + *hello* - Main class, system arguments, array splice, string trim.
 + *string1* - Basic string operations as substrings and replace.
++ *string2* - Basic string operations as substrings, find and replace.
++ *list1* - Basic list operations as iteration, sorting and tuples.
++ *list2* - Basic list operations as list merge, list append and list pop and use of reversed() operation.
++ *wordcount* - using dictionary count the frequency of a word in a text.

 ### Useful links
 [Google python class] - free class for people with a little bit of programming experience who want to learn Python. in this repo are included the exercises of the course.